767 Jon M. Huntsman Hall

 Links: CV

-Leonard M. Lodish is Professor of Marketing and Samuel R Harrell Professor Emeritus in the Marketing Department of the Wharton School, the University of Pennsylvania.
+Leonard M. Lodish is Professor of Marketing and Samuel R Harrell Professor Emeritus in the Marketing Department of the Wharton School, the University of Pennsylvania and co-Leader of the VIPX Venture Accelerator of UPenn Venture Lab in San Francisco.
 Len was the Founding Vice Dean for Wharton’s San Francisco campus from 2001-2009 and is currently Senior Advisor and co-Leader of the Venture Initiation Program in San Francisco.
-He was also the founding Wharton Vice- Dean for Social Impact from 2009-2012.
+He was also the founding Wharton Vice Dean for Social Impact from 2009-2012.
 From 1978-2017 he was co-Founder and Leader of the Wharton Global Consulting Practicum (GCP) that had subsidiary partnerships with leading business schools in Australia, Chile, Israel, Peru, China, Taiwan, India, UAE, France, and Spain.
 Through the GCP program, groups of Wharton MBA’s worked with MBA students at the partner institution on real projects to help a foreign client company leverage a relationship with North America or a North American firm leverage a relationship with the partner country.
-GCP delivered over 400 strategically sound, fact based, operational plans to its clients.
+GCP delivered over 400 strategically sound, fact-based, operational plans to its clients.
 Len was elected Chair of the Wharton Marketing Department from 1984-1988 and 1992-1994.
+He began his career at Wharton in 1968.

 Professor Lodish’s primary research and consulting areas are in entrepreneurial marketing, strategic and tactical marketing resource planning, marketing decision support systems, and applications in firm/marketing strategy, sales force, advertising, and promotion planning.

-As a part time entrepreneur, Professor Lodish co-founded Management Decision Systems, Inc. (MDS) in 1967 with $4000 of initial equity capital.
+As a part time entrepreneur, Professor Lodish co-founded (with Prof. John D.C.
+Little) Management Decision Systems, Inc. (MDS) in 1967 with $4000 of initial equity capital.
 In 1985 (after raising no other outside equity) MDS’s, 300 employees, merged with Information Resources, Inc. to become a premier international decision support and marketing data supplier.
 He was a corporate director of public companies Information Resources from 1986-2003, Franklin Electronic Publishers from 1992-2009, and J&J Snack Foods from 1992-2013.
 He also was co-owner and co-founder of Shadow Broadcast Services in 1991 that was sold to Westwood One, Inc. in 1998.
-He is currently a strategic advisor to First Round Capital, Leadedge Capital, Blumberg Capital, Lumia Capital, Vintage Venture Funds, and Mentor Tech Funds.
+He is currently a strategic advisor to First Round Capital, Leadedge Capital, Blumberg Capital, Lumia Capital, and Vintage Venture Funds.
 Len cofounded Musketeer Capital in 2014 to advise and invest in Entrepreneurial Ventures.
+Len is a corporate director of Clearalign, LLC, Yellowdig, Inc., DANTAM, Inc, and Board Chair at Prolegis, LLC.

 In 1995, he initiated, developed, and currently teaches Wharton’s Entrepreneurial Marketing MBA Course and wrote Entrepreneurial Marketing: Lessons from Wharton’s Pioneering MBA Course, with Howard L. Morgan, and Amy Kallianpur, published in 2001 by John Wiley.
 In 2007 Wharton Publishing published Marketing that Works: How Entrepreneurial Marketing can Add Sustainable Value to Any Sized Company, written by Len, Howard Morgan, and Shellye Archambeau.
 “Marketing that Works…” was revised in 2016 with Jeffrey Babin as an additional author and published by Pearson.
-Len has published over 60 articles, is active as an editor in leading Marketing and Management Science Journals, and is the author of The Advertising and Promotion Challenge: Vaguely Right or Precisely Wrong, published by Oxford University Press.
-Len is also the co-founder and co-director of the Wharton-INSEAD “Leading the Effective Sales Force” executive program which is delivered each year in Singapore, Fontainebleau, and Philadelphia and has been running for over 40 years.
+Len has published over 60 articles, is active as an editor in leading Marketing and Management Science Journals and is the author of The Advertising and Promotion Challenge: Vaguely Right or Precisely Wrong, published by Oxford University Press.
+Len is also the co-founder and co-director of the Wharton-INSEAD “Leading the Effective Sales Force” executive program which was delivered each year in Singapore, Fontainebleau, and Philadelphia which ran for over 40 years until 2019.

-In 1987 Len led a team that won the Franz Edelman Award for Management Science Practical Achievement from the Institute of Management Sciences for a sales force sizing and deployment model responsible for a sales increase of $25 million annually at Syntex Laboratories.
+In 1987 Len led a team that won the Franz Edelman Award (described as the “Nobel Prize” of Management Science) for Management Science Practical Achievement from the Institute of Management Sciences for a sales force sizing and deployment model responsible for a sales increase of $25 million annually at Syntex Laboratories.

 Professor Lodish has developed models and decision support systems that have been syndicated to worldwide use.
 They include MEDIAC® for media planning, CALLPLAN® and ALLOC® for sales force deployment, and PROMOTER® and PROMOTIONSCAN® for promotion planning and evaluation.
 He co-led a consortium of most major consumer packaged goods manufacturers, leading advertising agencies, and the major U.S. T.V. networks in a comprehensive analysis of 381 real world split cable TV experiments entitled “How T.V.
 Advertising Works” which appeared as the lead article in Journal of Marketing Research in August 1995 and in 1996 won the American Marketing Association’s first Paul E. Green award for the article in the journal which was most likely to have an impact on marketing practice.
 In 2000 this article was also awarded the Odell award for the article in the journal that had the most impact after five years and was also judged the best article after five years by the American Marketing Association’s Advertising Special Interest Group.
 An update to the study published in 2007 won the best article award from the editors of Journal of Advertising Research.